Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 If no errors in your configuration, package must successful upload to TestPyPI.

 !!! bug
-	[Known bug](https://github.com/pypa/packaging-problems/issues/74) at February 2018 — in PyPI and TestPyPI you never can't overwrite specific version of your package, even if you delete your package.
-I.e., for example, you publish to PyPI or TestPyPI version *4.14.7* of your package *mypackage* → you delete *mypackage* from PyPI and/or TestPyPI → you can't upload *4.14.7* version of *mypackage* again.
+	[Known bug](https://github.com/pypa/packaging-problems/issues/74) at February 2018 — in PyPI and TestPyPI you never can’t overwrite specific version of your package, even if you delete your package.
+I.e., for example, you publish to PyPI or TestPyPI version *4.14.7* of your package *mypackage* → you delete *mypackage* from PyPI and/or TestPyPI → you can’t upload *4.14.7* version of *mypackage* again.

 <a id="Visit-TestPyPI"></a>
 ## Visit TestPyPI